martinictin/SettleMe/README.md

 SettleMe is licensed under the MIT License.
-See LICENSE for more information.!
+See LICENSE for more information!